apache/nuttx/configs/lc823450-xgevk/README.txt

 Settings
 ^^^^^^^^

-1. Currently only SRAM boot via ICE is supported.
+1. eMMC boot and SRAM boot via openocd are supported.
 2. If SWD connection is lost, please specify lower adaptor clock.
 3. Both CPUs are running at 160MHz.
 4. Internal SRAMs (seg0 to seg5) are used.